James Colzie III: Coaching career

 Colzie began his coaching career with the FIU Panthers in 2000, serving as co-special teams coordinator and cornerbacks coach.
 He remained in the positions through the 2003 season.
 In 2004, he returned for Florida State as a graduate assistant, assisting the cornerbacks and punt returners.
 In 2007, he moved to the Valdosta State Blazers and helped them win the NCAA Division II championship as special teams and defensive backs coach.
 He joined the West Georgia Wolves in 2008 and served through 2011 as assistant head coach, defensive coordinator, special teams coordinator and defensive backs coach.

 In 2012, Colzie served as special teams coordinator, recruiting coordinator and defensive backs coach for the Southern Arkansas Muleriders.
 He moved to Canada in 2013 and served as defensive coordinator and defensive backs coach for the Simon Fraser Clan.
 He then was the defensive coordinator, recruiting coordinator and defensive backs coach for the Coffeyville Red Ravens community college team in 2014.
 Colzie was the defensive coordinator and defensive backs coach for the UBC Thunderbirds in 2015 and helped them win the Vanier Cup.
 In 2016, he was named head coach of the Saint Mary's Huskies.
 He served as their head coach for five seasons (2020 was cancelled due to the COVID-19 pandemic) and compiled an overall record of 18–20, helping them reach the Atlantic University Sport (AUS) championship twice.
 He resigned prior to the 2022 season.

-In 2022, Colzie was hired by the Florida A&M Rattler as defensive backs coach.
+In 2022, Colzie was hired by the Florida A&M Rattlers as a defensive backs coach.
 He added the role of assistant head coach in 2023 and helped them win the Southwestern Athletic Conference (SWAC) championship and the Celebration Bowl that season.
 After Willie Simmons left following the 2023 season to become running backs coach for the Duke Blue Devils, Colzie was named interim head coach, later being named full-time head coach in January 2024.

+On December 8, 2025, Colzie was fired from Florida A&M after two seasons.

+On March 31, 2026, Colzie was hired as special teams coordinator/defensive backs coach for the Ithaca Bombers.